kyma-project/cli/docs/gen-docs/kyma_alpha_enable_module.md

 For more information on Kyma modules, see the 'create module' command.

 This command enables an available module in the cluster.
-A module is available when a ModuleTemplate is found for instantiating it with proper defaults.
+A module is available when it is released with a ModuleTemplate.
+The ModuleTemplate is used for instantiating the module with proper default configuration.

 ```bash